 Watch Our Video To Learn More:

-Coverage Options Will Differ From Company to Company
+Coverage Options Will Differ From Company To Company

 Hybrid annuity policies from different carriers will work in different ways – one size does not fit all.
 In general, a hybrid annuity will declare the daily or monthly benefits each year as policies increase in value.
-Benefits can be used for care in your home, assisted living facility, adult daycare, nursing home or hospice setting.
+Benefits can be used for care in your home, assisted living facility, adult daycare, nursing home or hospice settings.

 If you’re using less than your allocated LTC benefits, your policy will last longer than the declared term.
 For instance, a six year plan could last seven years if you didn’t use all of the monthly benefits available.

 Most policies offer LTC payments for 3-10 years.
 You decide which term might be best for you and then fund your hybrid annuity accordingly.
 In general, the shorter the number of years, the larger your daily (or monthly) benefits.
 Most carriers offer inflation riders that increase the LTC benefit pool.
 This is above and beyond the annuity’s normal interest growth.

 If your long term care expenses go unused, you can withdraw your premium and/or interest gains like a normal annuity.
 At passing, the annuity proceeds (deposits and growth) will be passed to your named beneficiaries.
 The insurance company does not keep your money at death.